EPCCed/eidf-docs/docs/services/securevirtualdesktop/quickstart.md

 !!! warning
     You must set a password for a new account before you log in for the first time.

-## Set or change the password for a user account
+## Set or Change the Password for a User Account

 Follow these instructions to set a password for a new account before you log in for the first time.
 If you have forgotten your password you may reset the password as described here.